 - Learn More/Community Organizations - Learn More/Business Case for Breastfeeding i.
-At least 50% of the Chamber of Commerce (CoC) member organizations, economic development organizations, and non-member organizations have signed a form stating that they welcome chest/breastfeeding in their place of business and display welcome signs or "Breastfeeding Welcome" logo (e.g. window clings).
+At least one business for every 500 people, based on local census or population, has signed a form stating that they welcome chest/breastfeeding in their place of business and display welcome signs or "Breastfeeding Welcome" logo (e.g. window clings).
 These may be provided by the local BFFC Group.